act-now-coalition/act-now-links-service/README.md

 Insomnia can be used to test, debug, and store requests.
 To download and install the Insomnia client see https://insomnia.rest/download.

-To work with the Act Now Links Service API in Insomnia, from the Insomnia dashboard select `Create > Import From > File` and select [`functions/insomnia-config.yaml`](./functions/insomnia-config.yaml).
+To work with the Act Now Links Service API in Insomnia, in the `Insomnia > Preferences` menu, under the Data tab, select `Import Data > From File` and load [`functions/insomnia-config.yaml`](./functions/insomnia-config.yaml).